mindy-tran/Differential-Expression-Methods-Comparison/README.md

 ```

 This ultimately functions similarly to the first two series of tests: load test data, apply the function to it, make sure the results are the right size, shape, and type.
 This includes the voom procedure, so using _only_ limma results will yield failures.

-***Hints***
-Note that Limma uses EdgeR to input data, so your first couple steps will look pretty familiar.

 ### 5. `combine_pval()`